 - iv.
 The piping from the suction screen to the ninety (90) degree elbow for the riser below ground shall be schedule forty (40) steel or PVC pipe with a distance of no more than 50 feet. - v.
 The riser piping and ninety (90) degree elbows shall be schedule forty (40) steel or PVC. - vi.
-The riser piping shall be exposed above grade level thirty-six (36) inches as measured from the center of the hydrant opening to the grade level of the fire equipment's parking location. - vii.
+The riser piping shall be expose above grade level thirty-six (36) inches as measured from the center of the hydrant opening to the grade level of the fire equipment's parking location. - vii.
 The ninety (90) degree elbow below ground shall have six (6) feet of cover measured from elbow to finished grade. - viii.
-The hydrant hose connection shall be aluminum or bronze with six(6) inch National Standard Thread (NST).
+The hydrant hose connection shall be aluminum or bronze with six (6) inch National Standard Thread (NST).
 Additional piping and fittings shall be a minimum of schedule forty (40) steel or PVC. - ix.
 All pipe connections shall be cleaned and welded so as to provide airtight connections. - i.
 Wet hydrants are defined as hydrants, which under normal conditions have a positive water pressure. - j.
 All Pressure Hydrants shall be NFPA Standard 24. - k.
 Static Pressure at the hydrant shall be greater than zero (0) pounds per square inch and less than one hundred and fifty (150) pounds per square inch. - I. Wet hydrants shall be placed not more than four (4) feet from the edge of the road shoulders. - 7.
-Fire Ponds a.
-Shall be maintained by their owner to not have any trees, shrubs, brush or grass fourteen (14) inches or higher with ten (10) feet of the high water mark.
+Fire Ponds c.
+Shall maintain all installed hydrants so as to meet the standards for hydrants in this Performance Standard.